Born in Luton, December 1978. One of six children in total (one adopted).

 Lived in China 2001-03.

-Lives in Faraday ward, SE17 with wife, Sarah (married 2014), and daughter Esme.
-Previously lived in Grange and Cathedrals wards in SE1.
+Lives in Walworth, SE17 with wife, Sarah (married 2014), and daughter Esme.
+Previously lived in Grange, Cathedrals and Newington wards in SE1.
 Sarah is a Landscape Architect who has lived and worked in Southwark since 2005.

 Worked at Government equality commission, 2003-07, finishing as Policy Manager for health and social care.